JayJersan/help/docs/support-matrix/cicd-support-matrix.md

   url: /integrations/checkmarx/
   ::/cards::

-**CI/CD Support Matrix** provides a structured overview of supported capabilities and integration types across popular CI/CD platforms.
-This helps teams align their DevOps processes with available tools and identify the best fit for their workflows.

-This document outlines the integration mechanisms (workflow file, plugin, or native integration) and feature availability for key DevOps and security functionalities such as SAST, DAST, Infrastructure-as-Code (IaC) scanning, container security, secrets scanning, and pipeline monitoring.

-By understanding the support landscape for each CI/CD tool, teams can streamline their pipelines while ensuring compliance, security, and efficiency.

----

 ## **Integration Types**

 These are the three supported methods for integrating CI/CD tools with AccuKnox :-

-1. **Workflow File**:
+=== "Workflow File"

-   - **Description**: A workflow file is a configuration file within the CI/CD tool where you define the steps of your build, test, and deploy pipeline.
+    **Description**: A workflow file is a configuration file within the CI/CD tool where you define the steps of your build, test, and deploy pipeline.
 It allows you to automate tasks using specific syntax and structure (often YAML or JSON).

-2. **Plugin Support**:
+=== "Plugin Support"

-   - **Description**: This method refers to using external plugins to extend the functionality of the CI/CD tool.
+    **Description**: This method refers to using external plugins to extend the functionality of the CI/CD tool.
 Plugins integrate the tool with third-party services or features, such as code scanning, security checks, or deployment to cloud platforms.

-3. **Native Integration**:
+=== "Native Integration"

-   - **Description**: Native integration refers to the seamless, built-in capability of AccuKnox to directly connect with CI/CD tools and platforms, without the need for external plugins.
+    **Description**: Native integration refers to the seamless, built-in capability of AccuKnox to directly connect with CI/CD tools and platforms, without the need for external plugins.
 This method utilizes the internal features of AccuKnox to interact with and manage security policies, scans, and assessments within the CI/CD pipeline.

----

 | CI/CD Tool                                                                                                                                            | Workflow file (Direct Steps) | Plugin Support |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------- | -------------- |